matt-e0/LASER-Society-Flight-Computer/README.md

 **Power Design**

 The board features two seperate battery connectors, the first is a 1S lipo connector that feeds into a battery management circuit + LDO combo that powers the MCU, sensors, GNSS and LoRa.
 Then there is a seperate terminal block designed to connect to a 2S lipo, which feeds into a 5V regulator.
 This allows the board to drive up to six high power servo motors for rockets that use active control and stabilisation.

+The schematic and gerber files are available in the Hardware section of the repo, though I must warn that the current design may have issues in the power circuitry.